Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Theoretical background and methodology

-where $C_\ell^{tens}$ is the primordial tensor component power spectrum, $C_\ell^{res}$ is lensing residual spectra, $N_\ell^{del}$ is the delensing bias, $N_\ell^{res}$ is residual instrumental noise spectra, and $F_\ell^{res}$ is residual foreground spectra after component separation.
-The delensing bias includes contributions from six-point and higher order correlation functions of CMB fields present in the convolution of observed E-mode and internally reconstructed $\hat{\phi}$ field using pair of E and B-mode maps \citep{Baleato_2021}.
+where $C_\ell^{tens}$ is the primordial tensor component power spectrum, $C_\ell^{res}$ is the lensing residual spectra, $N_\ell^{del}$ is the de-lensing bias, $N_\ell^{res}$ is the residual instrumental noise spectra, and $F_\ell^{res}$ is the residual foreground spectra after component separation.
+The de-lensing bias includes contributions from six-point and higher order correlation functions of CMB fields present in the convolution of observed E-mode and internally reconstructed $\hat{\phi}$ fields using pairs of E- and B-mode maps \citep{Baleato_2021}.

-For our analysis, we estimate the residual lensing spectra, $C_\ell^{res}$, from Monte Carlo (MC) simulations of CMB maps by taking the difference between lensing only B-modes map and lensing B-modes template over a set of 50 simulations.
-Power spectrum of the difference contains also the delensing bias contribution, $N_\ell^{del}$, by definition, so this term in Equation (\ref{eq:cl_delen}) can be omitted.
-The residual instrumental noise and foreground power spectra are also computed by taking average over a set of 100 simulations for each of the three foreground models described in Sect. \ref{sec:galactic_foreground}.
-All the power spectra used in our analysis are computed on a cut sky corresponding to the SAT configuration (sky fraction, $f_{sky}=0.025$) using the \texttt{Namaster}\footnote{\url{https://namaster.readthedocs.io/en/latest/}} package which implements the MASTER algorithm \citep{Hivon_2002, Alonso_2025}.
+For our analysis, we estimated the residual lensing spectra, $C_\ell^{res}$, from Monte Carlo (MC) simulations of CMB maps by taking the difference between lensing only the B-mode map and lensing B-mode templates over a set of 400 simulations.
+A power spectrum of the difference also contains the de-lensing-bias contribution, $N_\ell^{del}$, by definition, so this term in Eq. (\ref{eq:cl_delen}) can be omitted.
+The residual instrumental noise and foreground power spectra were computed by taking an average over a set of 100 simulations for each of the three foreground models described in Sect. \ref{sec:galactic_foreground}.
+All the power spectra used in our analysis were computed on a cut sky corresponding to the SAT configuration (sky fraction, $f_{sky}=0.025$) using the \texttt{Namaster}\footnote{\url{https://namaster.readthedocs.io/en/latest/}} package, which implements the MASTER algorithm \citep{Hivon_2002, Alonso_2025}.